 There was safeguarding children and vulnerable adults training which all the members of staff were required to complete.
-The pharmacist reported that she had completed the CPPE level 3 safeguarding package.
+The pharmacist reported that she had completed the CPPE level 2 safeguarding package.
 Staff were aware of the signs to look out for that may indicate safeguarding concerns.
 The pharmacy team could locate local contact details to raise safeguarding concerns or ask for advice about them.
+The team highlighted examples of where they had put this process into practice.